Pedestrian Attribute Editing for Gait Recognition and Anonymization: Methodology

+In our training stage, four loss functions are conducted, \textit{i.e.}, the reconstruction, identity, video adversarial, and viewpoint classification loss.

-\textbf{Reconstruction Loss. } $\mathcal{L}_{rec}$ can directly preserve the visual authenticity of the generated images.
-Therefore, we introduce the pixel-level and perception-level reconstruction terms, which are formulated by where $\left\|\cdot \right\|_2$ and $V(\cdot)$ respectively denote the $L_2$ distance function and VGG-16 model trained on ImageNet~\cite{deng2009imagenet}. $\mathcal{L}_{per}$ presents the LPIPS loss~\cite{zhang2018perceptual} widely used to maintain the similarity in visual attributes.
-Note that the reconstruction process works only in the case of two input gait sequences being identical, \textit{i.e.}, $S_i=S_j$ cases.
+\textbf{Reconstruction loss. } $\mathcal{L}_{rec}$ can directly preserve the visual authenticity of the generated sequences.
+Therefore, we introduce the pixel-level and perception-level reconstruction terms, which are formulated by

+where $\left\|\cdot \right\|_2$ and $V$ respectively denote the $L_2$ distance function and VGG-16 model trained on ImageNet~\cite{deng2009imagenet}. $\mathcal{L}_{per}$ presents the LPIPS loss~\cite{zhang2018perceptual} widely used to maintain the similarity in visual attributes.
+Note that the reconstruction process works only in the case of two input gait sequences being identical, \textit{i.e.}, inversion branch case.

-\textbf{Video Adversarial Loss.} To ensure the temporal continuity of the synthesized gait sequences, we develop a video-based adversarial loss, which utilizes the least squares GAN loss~\cite{mao2017least} and can be formulated as: where $D_{vid}(\cdot)$ represents the video discriminator\footnote{Patch discriminator with 3D convolution blocks~\cite{tulyakov2018mocogan}.}, $\mathcal{D}_u$ and $\widehat{\mathcal{D}_u}$ respectively mean the real unlabeled and synthetic gait dataset.
-During the adversarial learning process, $\mathcal{L}_{adv}^{D_{vid}}$ and $\mathcal{L}_{adv}^B$ are optimized alternatively with respectively updating the training parameters of video discriminator $D_{vid}(\cdot)$ and AttID Blender $B(\cdot, \cdot)$.
-Following the training scheme of~\cite{yang2020transmomo, zhu2022mocanet, liu20223d}, the adversarial loss works only when $S_{i} = S_{j}$.
+\textbf{Video adversarial loss.} To ensure the faithfulness of the synthesized gait sequences, we develop a video-based adversarial loss, which utilizes the least squares GAN loss~\cite{mao2017least} and can be formulated as:

+where $\mathbf{D}_{vid}$ represents the video discriminator, which is a patch discriminator with 3D convolution blocks~\cite{tulyakov2018mocogan}. $\mathcal{D}$ and $\hat{\mathcal{D}}$ respectively mean the real and synthetic gait dataset.
+During the adversarial learning process, $\mathcal{L}_{adv}^{\mathbf{D}_{vid}}$ and $\mathcal{L}_{adv}^\mathbf{E}$ are optimized alternatively with respectively updating the training parameters of video discriminator $\mathbf{D}_{vid}$ and AttID encoder $\mathbf{E}$.
+The adversarial process works in all branches, \textit{i.e.} inversion and viewpoint translation branches.

-\textbf{Identity Loss.} To benefit the downstream recognition task, it should be necessary to maintain the identity consistency between the identity sequence $S_j$ with the generated sequence $\widehat{S}_{i,j}$, since the former has contributed its identify features to construct the latter one.
-To this end, we leverage the identity encoder $E_{id}(\cdot)$ again, which has been mentioned in Figure~\ref{fig:AttID_encoder}, to constitute the identity constraint. where $\left\langle \cdot, \cdot \right\rangle$ represents the cosine similarity function.
+\textbf{Identity loss.} To preserve the identity consistency for the synthetic gait sequences, we leverage an off-shelf gait recognition model $\mathbf{E}_{gait}$ again, which has been mentioned in Fig.~\ref{fig:fig3_attidencoder}, to constitute the identity constraint.
+Specifically, for the inversion branch, we leverage MSE loss and cosine similarity loss to close $S_{i}$ and $\hat{S}_{ii}$ in the identity embedding space.